todogroup/todogroup.org/_posts/2017-06-21-todo-tools-hackathon.md

 * Iterate on the refactoring of the CrawlerFactory

 * Prototype the mechanism for projecting JSON onto tabular rows (there must be an NPM for that)

+* Initial tests on GitHub Enterprise were promising.
+There did turn out to be at least one issue that is being investigated by one of the team.

 ### GitHub Portal ([https://github.com/microsoft/opensource-portal/)](https://github.com/microsoft/opensource-portal/)